 - a.
 Turn off the supply and connect the output as shown in Figure 2-1a, except connect a dc power supply in place of the electronic load as indicated.
-Set the DMM to operate in voltage mode. - b.
-Set the external power supply to 5 V and the current to the full scale current rating of the supply under test as in Table 2-2. - c.
-Turn on the supply under test and program the output voltage to zero and the current to full scale as in Table 2-2.
-The current on the UUT display should be negative and at least 60% of the current rating. - d.
+Connect the DMM across the current shunt. - b.
+Set the external power supply to 5 V and the current limit approximately 20% above the full scale current rating of the supply under test. - c.
+Turn on the supply under test and program the output voltage to zero and full scale output current.
+The current on the UUT display should be approximately full scale current negative. - d.
 Divide the voltage drop across the current monitoring resistor by its resistance to obtain the current sink value in amps and subtract this from the current reading on the display.
-The difference between the readings should be within the limits specified in the performance test record card under Current Sink Readback.
+The difference between the readings should be within the limits specified in the performance test record chart under CURRENT SINK READBACK.